 \begin{proof} Note that this was already proved inside the proof of Proposition 2 of \cite{Kabaya14}.
-However, singling out the proof is not easy, so we write it down below for the readers' convenience.
+However, finding out the proof in the article is not easy, so we write it down below for the readers' convenience.

 For the given arc-colors $a_1,\ldots,a_n$, we choose region-colors $s_1,\ldots,s_m$ so that